httpwg/http-extensions/draft-ietf-httpbis-priority.md

 if an HTTP response can be processed incrementally, i.e., provide some meaningful output as chunks of the response arrive.

-The default value of the incremental parameter is false (`0`).
+The default value of the incremental parameter is `false` (`0`).

-If a client makes concurrent requests with the incremental parameter set to false, there is no benefit serving responses with the same urgency concurrently because the client is not going to process those responses incrementally.
+If a client makes concurrent requests with the incremental parameter set to `false`, there is no benefit serving responses with the same urgency concurrently because the client is not going to process those responses incrementally.
 Serving non-incremental responses with the same urgency one by one, in the order in which those requests were generated, is considered to be the best strategy.